 Judge Revokes Decision To Allow Trump To Deliver Arguments In Civil Fraud Case

-Judge Arthur Engoron has reportedly changed his mind and has prohibited former President from delivering closing remarks in his New York trial.
+Judge Arthur Engoron has reportedly changed his mind and has prohibited former President Donald Trump from delivering closing remarks in his New York business fraud trial.

-The Hill reports that a day before scheduled closing arguments, Judge told Trump's legal team that the former president will not speak in court.
+The Hill reports that a day before scheduled closing arguments, Judge Arthur Engoron told Trump’s legal team that the former president will not speak in court.

-Last week, Trump attorney Chris Kise informed Engoron's principal law clerk that three attorneys and the former president himself intended to give closing remarks.
-A lawyer with attorney general's office immediately objected.
+Last week, Trump attorney Chris Kise informed Engoron’s principal law clerk that three attorneys and the former president himself intended to give closing remarks.
+A lawyer with New York attorney general’s office immediately objected.

 “Mr. Trump is certainly not permitted to do so as of right,” state lawyer Andrew Amer responded in the chain, though acknowledging that the decision was Engoron’s to make.